-For more details on the calculation of availability and unavailability, see Design Guidelines for Critical Communications Circuits, WECC Telecommunications Work Group, “.”.
+For more details on the calculation of availability and unavailability, see WECC Telecommunications Work Group, “Guidelines for the Design of Critical Communications Circuits,” March 10, 2016.

 See J.J.
 Kumm, M.S.
 Weber, E.O.
 Schweitzer, D. Hou, “Assessing the Effectiveness of Self-Tests and Other Monitoring Means in Protective Relays,” Western Protective Relay Conference, October 1994.

+Schweitzer Engineering Labs, Document AG2001-12, Appendix A

+WECC Telecommunications Work Group, “Guidelines for the Design of Critical Communications Circuits,” March 10, 2016.

+WECC Telecommunications Work Group, “Guidelines for the Design of Critical Communications Circuits,” March 10, 2016.

+Critical clearing time is the governing concept of the overall timing.
+The individual communications and relay components may be variable within this limit.